greenlucid/vea-validator/final_for_real.md

 aft_epoch -> check if last epoch was saved via saveSnapshot, if so, check if outbox has a claim pending (e.g. someone already submitted theirs). if not, make a claim.

 on listen to Claim having been made event: verify the hash on the outbox is the same as the hash in the inbox for the given epoch. if not, trigger challenge routine with the correct hash

-on listen to Start verification event: apparently, nothing?! research...

 challenge routine: call outbox.challenge() (with the proper arguments), then you go to inbox.sendSnapshot()